 The following types of fabrics are the least resistant to pet hair and because of the roughness of these fabrics it makes it harder to repel your pet hair.

-Avoid using these kinds of fabrics to reduce hair sticking, especially for your clothes.
+Avoid using these kinds of fabrics if you can to reduce hair sticking, especially for your clothes.

 This material would make an excellent bed for your pet.
 Because of its rough spaced surface, it traps almost all of the pet’s hair that touches it.
-Corduroy is a bad idea for clothing and furniture if you have pets that
+Corduroy is not a good option for clothing and furniture if you have pets that

 Velvet and Velour

 Velvet-like fabric – Velvet is a gorgeous material, and although it seems very delicate – it is not.
-It’s not the best material when it comes to dealing with stains and most times acts like a magnet for pet hair.
+It’s not the best material when it comes to dealing with stains and most times acts like a magnet for your pets’ hair.

 Five Ways to Remove Pet Hair From Your Clothes and Furniture